k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/04_source_data_metrics.md

 The purpose of this plugin is to identify fields with a limited number of distinct values (in the data sample) and save these values in a dedicated MTable, enabling their use in masking and synthetic data generation.

+In addition, when running discovery on JSON Schema files, the plugin can identify fields with `enum` property and save the values of `enum` in a dedicated MTable, enabling their use in masking and synthetic data generation.
+Note that in this case, the distinct values are not related to the data sample.
+This addition is available starting from Fabric V8.4.

 Once a field is identified as an Option Set, the property ```optionSet = true``` is created for it.
 A separate MTable is generated for each data platform and schema to store the distinct values (and their distribution) identified by the plugin in a field.
 The MTable has the following format:

 ```catalog_field_option_set___<dataPlatform>_<schema>.csv```, (containing three underscores before the data platform name).